asuh/front-end-macos/readme.md

 Ruby does come pre-installed on Mac, but you probably shouldn't be tinkering around with that version.
 It's best to install a ruby version manager to take care of anything that one might screw up messing around with your system's version of Ruby.

-[RVM](https://rvm.io) stands for Ruby Version Manager and is a recommended program to use to install and manage different Ruby versions.
+[RVM](https://rvm.io) stands for Ruby Version Manager and is a command-line tool which allows you to easily install, manage, and work with multiple ruby environments from interpreters to sets of gems.

 (Optional) If you plan on installing Rails, I first recommend disabling documentation.
 RVM installs documentation for every gem that Rails depends on and will slow down installation.

     echo "gem: --no-document" >> ~/.gemrc

 Installing RVM, Ruby and Rails can be done with just one command!
-If you don't plan to use Rails, you can replace `--rails` with `--ruby` in the command below:
+If you don't plan to use Rails, you can replace `--rails` with `--ruby` in the commands below:

+    $ gpg --keyserver hkp://keys.gnupg.net --recv-keys 409B6B1796C275462A1703113804BB82D39DC0E3
-    $ curl -L https://get.rvm.io | bash -s stable --auto-dotfiles --autolibs=enable --rails
+    $ \curl -sSL https://get.rvm.io | bash -s stable --auto-dotfiles --autolibs=enable --rails

-For more installation options, see the [RVM documentation](https://github.com/wayneeseguin/rvm#installation).
+For more installation options, see the [RVM documentation](https://github.com/rvm/rvm#installation).

 In rare cases that you need to reopen multiple shell windows, you need to run the following command in all your open shell windows: